tpdph/agent-zero/docs/quickstart.md

 3. The agent will then ask you for the URL of the YouTube video you want to download.

+## Using Bolt.new Features
+Bolt.new introduces advanced processing capabilities to Agent Zero.
+Here's how you can leverage these features:

+1. **Accessing Bolt.new Features**: Once you have Agent Zero running, you can access Bolt.new features directly through the chat interface.
+Simply type a command or question that requires advanced data processing or analysis.

+2. **Example Task**: To see Bolt.new in action, try asking Agent Zero to "Analyze the recent stock market trends using Bolt.new".
+The agent will utilize Bolt.new's enhanced data processing tools to provide a detailed analysis.

+3. **Customizing Bolt.new Usage**: You can customize how Bolt.new features are used by modifying the system prompts or integrating new tools.
+Refer to the [Usage Guide](usage.md) for more details on customization.

 ## Example Interaction
 Here's an example of what you might see in the Web UI at step 3:
 ![1](res/image-24.png)